 Benefits of using mapping software for creating maps in PowerPoint

 - Fill in gaps with eSpatial's data library: In addition to creating a map from your own Excel spreadsheets or CSV file, you can also incorporate third-party data that eSpatial acquires from only the most accurate and trusted sources.
-This includes third-party geographic boundary and demographic datasets that can help fill in any gaps with your internal data.
+It includes third-party geographic boundary and demographic datasets that can help fill in any gaps with your internal data.
 Check it out here.